andypiper/my-glitch-in-bio/NOTES.md

   - Twitter Card Validator fails on the default template as-is
   - NOTE: need a minimum of (either `og:` or `twitter:`) `title` and `image` to work; looks best with `description` as well
 - added a short bio blurb to `settings.json` -> para markup in `index.html`
-- added Stack Overflow and Ko-fi icons to `social.html` footer
+- added Stack Overflow, Ko-fi, GitLab icons to `social.html` footer
   - used SVGs from [Iconify](https://iconify.design/)
 - borrowed [Tweet links](https://glitch.com/~tweet-links) template, updated to use timelines as well as Tweets and customised params to match theme
 - I decided I wanted a different image for the favicon/homescreen icon than on the page itself, so I added `avatarImageAlt` to settings